I’ve been doing some research, and the gap regarding the importance of new hire onboarding and how the actual experience is handled is interesting.

 - 46% reported that support dropped off during the first three months.

-With all this in mind, why are we shocked and amazed that people turn into new hire zombies?
+With all this in mind, why are we not adjusting our onboarding plans?
+And why do we continue to be shocked and amazed when people turn into new hire zombies?

 Building the onboarding “Warm Welcome”

 Let’s take a critical eye to a process that is supposed to help new employees be the best they can be and reconfigure it to be an employee highlight rather than a burden.